 I have been conducting this work with a number of key audiences in mind.
 First, there is a clear public audience who has a deep interest in the specific stories of the enslaved community owned by the Maryland Province Jesuits: the descendants of that enslaved community.
 As the process moves forward to identify and connect with the descendants, I want this material to be clearly accessible to them so they have, as much as possible, an understanding of their ancestors time in Maryland.
 The larger community of Georgetown University alumni and students form a related public audience for the work.
 Second, I view the project as making a major contribution to the larger effort of universities studying their history with slavery.
 In addition to the specific data and history of this community, the work offers a sample data model for describing and publishing data about enslaved individuals and their activities that any university could use with their own archival materials.
 Finally, given the depth of documentary evidence available about this community, I envision this work being useful to scholars of slavery in the Chesapeake and scholars of U.S. Catholicism.

-Omeka S offers the ability to use the URIs for other Omeka S Resources as descriptive values within metadata fields, in essence linking one Omeka S Resource to another (i.e. using a Person type Resource for Martha Washington as the value for the Creator field in description of a Text type Resource).
+This project uses Omeka S as its core infrastructure.
+Omeka S offers the ability to use the URIs for other Omeka S Resources as descriptive values within metadata fields, in essence linking one Omeka S Resource to another (i.e. using a Person type Resource for Martha Washington as the value for the Creator field in the description of a Text type Resource).
 Alternatively, a user could input a URI for an external resource (i.e. Martha Washington's DBPedia page).
 Omeka also makes it possible for users to attach media to Resources in three ways: through a simple file upload, through the use of an embed code from an outside resource, or use of a URI for an existing resource.
 Users creating many Items using the same LOD vocabulary properties can create a Resource Description Template to make the description process more efficient.

-Thus, in preparation for that import, I created three resource templates that represented the data model for my content types (people, events, and locations).
+Thus, in preparation for importing my data, I created three resource templates that represented the data model for my content types (people, events, and locations).
 Resource template can be formed by selecting properties from any existing linked data schema.
 My templates combine properties from DCMI Terms and Type, FOAF, and from Bio, Relationship, and Schema, which I imported for this project.